ClusterM/wg-obfuscator/README.md

 ## How to build and install

-You can always find the latest release (source code and ready-to-use binaries for Linux, Windows, and macOS) at: https://github.com/ClusterM/wg-obfuscator/releases
+You can always find the latest release (source code, Docker images and ready-to-use binaries for Linux, Windows, and macOS) at: https://github.com/ClusterM/wg-obfuscator/releases

+Also, you can download automatic CI builds at https://clusterm.github.io/wg-obfuscator/ - if you want to test some unreleased features.
+Can be buggy!

 ### Linux
 On Linux, the obfuscator can be installed as a systemd service for automatic startup and management.